Between- and Within-Cluster Spearman Rank Correlations: Applications

-The between-cluster, within-cluster, and total Pearson correlation estimates on the original scale obtained from a random effects model were estimated to be 0.18, 0.40, and 0.24, respectively, which were impacted by some extreme measurements.
-The three Pearson correlations were estimated to be 0.22, 0.49, and 0.28, respectively, after square root transformation, and 0.25, 0.54, and 0.32, respectively, after log transformation.
-The notable differences in the three Pearson correlation estimates after data transformation demonstrate the sensitivity of Pearson correlation to the choice of scale.
-In contrast, our estimates of between-cluster, within-cluster, and total Spearman rank correlations are invariant to any monotonic transformation.
+In contrast, the Pearson correlations are highly sensitive to extreme values and vary with data transformation.
+The within-cluster, between-cluster, and total Pearson correlation estimates on the original scale obtained from a random effects model were estimated to be 0.40, 0.18, and 0.24, respectively, which were impacted by some extreme measurements.
+The three Pearson correlations were estimated to be 0.49, 0.22, and 0.28, respectively, after square root transformation, and 0.54, 0.25, and 0.32, respectively, after log transformation.
+These notable differences in the three Pearson correlation estimates after data transformation (e.g., $\hat{\rho}_w$ varying from 0.40 to 0.54) demonstrate the sensitivity of Pearson correlation to the choice of scale.
+It is uncertain whether square root or log transformations are the most appropriate, or whether other transformations should be considered.
+It is also unclear whether the same transformation should be applied to both variables or whether each variable requires a different transformation.
+In contrast, our estimates of within-cluster, between-cluster, and total Spearman rank correlations are invariant to any choice of scale.
+Our estimators offer a robust framework where one does not need to consider transformations.